-As we look to a new school year at NDMA, we want to share one of our tools that has been used in the classroom and may certainly be used at home also.
+One of the tools we use at NDMA is the 5 Point Scale.
 To assist a child with expressing how he/she feels or their level of frustration with an activity or task, the child points to a scale of 1 to 5, each a different color and with facial pictures to match how he/she feels: 1 is very happy; 2 is still happy, OK; 3 is questioning, beginning to be concerned, confused, or nervous; 4 is a look of "I don't get it!"; and 5 is "This is too much!"
 This universal tool speaks to all students.
 Recognizing the child's level of concern, the concept can be better explained or the child assisted with calming.